BorisNaydenov/BorisNaydenov/README.md

 [![About me: skills and motivation](https://github.com/BorisNaydenov/BorisNaydenov/blob/main/Can%20you%20introduce%20yourself.png)](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT)

-👋 Hi, I’m @BorisNaydenov and  I’m looking to collaborate on projects that bring value.
+👋 Hi, I’m @BorisNaydenov

 🌱 I like connecting the dots, solving problems and developing business relationships.

+ 👀 Watch my [Introduction](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in YouTube

+ 👀 Take a look at my data analysis projects in my repositories.

 📫 How to reach me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> Do not hesitate to call me on +49 1590 244 7610